kleinnconrad/GLM-Checklist/README.md

 # GLM Predictive Analytics Checklist

 This checklist serves as a guide for the development, validation, and evaluation of Generalized Linear Models (GLMs) in the field of predictive analytics.
-It ensures that all critical methodological steps, from data preparation to model evaluation, are rigorously followed.

 It contains an example implementation that can be deployed to Databricks with Asset Bundles.